byu-oit-appdev/sans-server-router/README.md

 ### passThrough

-Defaults to `false`.
+Defaults to `true`.

 Setting this value to `true` will allow request to continue to additional middleware if the defined routes did not handle the request.
+Setting to `false` will send a 404.

 ## Defining Routes